Bergman Complexes of Lattice Path Matroids: Introduction

+From a combinatorial point of view, an open problem is to find an explicit description of the face structure of the Bergman complex $\Gamma_M$, improving on the aforementioned results which describe simplicial complexes subdividing $\Gamma_M$.
+A more general question, of interest for computations as well as for the structure theory, and which can't be effectively answered in general either, is whether the Bergman complex of a given matroid is itself simplicial.
+In this paper we address both the characterization of simpliciality as well as the explicit face structure of Bergman complexes for a special class of matroids.

-{\em Lattice Path Matroids} were introduced by Bonin, de Mier and Noy \cite{BdMN} as a family of transversal matroids whose bases can be characterized by means of the lattice paths contained in the region of the plane bounded by two given lattice paths $p$ and $q$.
-Lattice Path Matroids enjoy a host of nice enumerative and structural properties \cite{BdM06}, and they can be characterized among all matroids by a list of excluded minors \cite[Theorem 3.1]{BdM09}.
-Recently, Lattice Path Matroids appeared as a special case of the positroids used as indices of cells in Postnikov's stratification of the totally nonnegative Grassmannian \cite{Post,OH} (for this `special cells' the computation of the corresponding `Grassmann Necklace' is particularly handy \cite[Section 6]{OH}).\\
+{\em Lattice path matroids} were introduced by Bonin, de Mier and Noy \cite{BdMN} as a family of transversal matroids whose bases can be characterized by means of the lattice paths contained in the region of the plane bounded by two given lattice paths.
+This class of matroids enjoys a host of nice enumerative and structural properties \cite{BdM06}, and can be characterized among all matroids by a list of excluded minors \cite[Theorem 3.1]{BdM09}.
+Their rich structure theory allowed lattice path matroids to attract attention both as a fertile setting for significative stepping stones toward general results (e.g., Stanley's $M$-vector conjecture \cite{SJ} or the theory hyperplane splits of matroid polytopes \cite{ChRa}) as well as by offering a convenient general framework for the study of some subclasses of independent interest, such as generalized Catalan matroids \cite[Section 4]{BdM06}.
+In the context of the study of Grassmannians, where generalized Catalan matroids are called Schubert matroids, lattice path matroids correspond precisely to `Richardson matroids', a special case of the positroids used as indices of cells in Postnikov's stratification of the totally nonnegative Grassmannian \cite{Post} (see e.g.\ \cite[Introduction]{KLS} for an overview of this subject) -- for these `special cells' the computation of the corresponding `Grassmann necklace' is particularly tractable \cite[Section 6]{OH}.\\

-In this paper we compute the polyhedral structure of the Bergman complex of a given Lattice Path Matroid, as well as a necessary and sufficient condition for $\Gamma_M$ to be simplicial.
-In the geometric spirit of Lattice Path Matroids, our characterizations are in terms of the shapes of the bounding paths.
+In this paper we determine the polyhedral structure of the Bergman complex of a given lattice path matroid and formulate a necessary and sufficient condition for $\Gamma_M$ to be simplicial.
+In the geometric spirit of lattice path matroids, our characterizations are in terms of the shape of the bounding paths.

-In Section \ref{sec:def} we start by reviewing the basic definitions and properties of Bergman complexes.
-In particular, we derive a description of the vertices of the Bergman complex of a Lattice Path Matroid in terms of {\em bays} and {\em land necks} of the bounding paths.
+The structure of the paper is as follows.
+First, in Section \ref{sec:def} we review some basic notions and we derive a description of faces and vertices of the Bergman complex of a lattice path matroid in terms of {`bays'} and {`land necks'} of the bounding paths (Lemma \ref{rem:strait}, see also Remark \ref{interpret}).